Category: Company (Page 1 of 3)

 Dressing the Part: Vintage Glam Meets Office Culture

 What made the evening even more memorable was the team’s commitment to the theme.
-Feathers, fedoras, flapper dresses, suspenders, red lips, and sparkling accessories transformed our crew into characters straight out of a F. Scott Fitzgerald novel.
+Feathers, fedoras, flapper dresses, suspenders, red lips, and sparkling accessories transformed our crew.
+They looked like characters straight out of a F. Scott Fitzgerald novel.

 Three PredictLeads team members in elegant 1920s Gatsby-style costumes clinking champagne glasses during a themed mystery event.
 They are wearing vintage dresses, pearls, feathers, and headpieces, smiling and engaged in lively conversation.